sourcecred/template-instance/README.md

 By default, rewards are called Grain by SourceCred.
 If you would like to re-skin the rewards to represent your community's token, edit `config/currencyDetails.json`

 The command `yarn grain` distributes Grain according to the current Cred scores, and the config in `config/grain.json`.
 This repo contains a GitHub Action for automatically distributing Grain.
 It will run every Sunday and create a Pull Request with the ledger updated with the new grain balances based on the users Cred scores.

-If you want to skip the Pull Request step and commit directly to the main branch, read and edit `.github/workflows/distribute-grain.yml`.
-The amount of grain distributed every week can be defined in the `config/grain.json` file.
+1. Configure the amounts to distribution and the distribution strategy by editing "config/grain.json".
 There are three different policies that can be used to control how the grain gets distributed: "IMMEDIATE", "BALANCED", and "RECENT".
 For info on what each policy does, how to choose the right policy for your community, and how Grain operates in general, see [How Grain Works](https://sourcecred.io/docs/beta/grain).
+1. **The grain distribution will not take effect until you manually approve and merge it every week in the Pull Requests tab of your instance repository.
+You should do this weekly, or you will encounter merge conflicts.** If you want to skip the Pull Request step and commit directly to the main branch, read the instructions in `.github/workflows/distribute-grain.yml` and make the described edit.

 **Example Grain Configuration**